Libby Schaaf: Mayor of Oakland

 Oakland Mayor Libby Schaaf with California governor Jerry Brown at Schaaf's inaugural celebration (pictured with the art car, the Golden Mean).

 In the race for Oakland mayor, Schaaf was endorsed by Governor of California Jerry Brown and US Senator Barbara Boxer.
 Schaaf triumphed over incumbent mayor Jean Quan and several other candidates in November 2014.

 Department of Transportation

 In June 2015, Mayor Schaaf announced the formation of Oakland's first Department of Transportation.
 The Department of Transportation assumed some responsibilities formerly held by Oakland Public Works, such as road design, resurfacing and maintenance.
 In her announcement, Mayor Schaaf said that the focus will be on, "sustainable strategies that can bring needed change quickly to city streets."

 The Department of Transportation consists of 300 employees, previously working in the Department of Public Works and Oakland Police Department's Parking Enforcement operations.

 Funding for the Department of Transportation came from many public resources, including Measure BB, a sales tax approved in November 2014 to fund transportation projects in Alameda County.
 Schaaf hired Matt Nichols as her Policy Director for Transportation and Infrastructure in March 2015.
 Jeff Tumlin was named Interim Director of the department in June 2016.

+Sports teams

+During her mayoral term, the City of Oakland lost two major sports teams, being the Oakland Raiders in 2020 and the Golden State Warriors in 2019.